manusrn/Docker-Download-ESA-Sentinel-Data/README.md

 *ex :  docker run -p 8888:80 -v /c/Users/doc:/media/products  ubuntu-w-Anaconda-sentinelsat-and-sen2cor*

 If one of the repostories doesn't exist, it will be created.
 Otherwise, everything inside host repository will be accessible in container repository, and vice-versa.

+If you want to link a host repository to the container, the host repository needs to have the correct permissions.